-Of all the Bible women, Hannah could be considered an ideal wife and mother.
-Her life wasn’t easy, but she was an exemplary woman of faith, grace, and courage who is an inspiration to us all.
+Of Bible women, Hannah could be considered an ideal wife and mother.
+Her life wasn’t easy, but she was an exemplary woman of faith, grace, and courage who inspires us all.

 She was married to Elkanah, a godly man, a priest.
-Elkanah greatly loved Hannah who was barren.
-But, as was customary in that time, he had a second wife.
+Elkanah greatly loved Hannah, who was barren.
+But, as was customary at that time, he had a second wife.
 Her name was Peninnah.
 She bore several children and continually vexed Hannah.

 So, Hannah went up to the tabernacle of the Lord, where she fasted, prayed, and wept before the Lord.
 Then she made a vow to the Lord.
 If God gave her a male child, she would give him back to serve the Lord all the days of his life.
 (1 Sam 1:9-11)

 In time, Hannah conceived and bore a son.
 She called him Samuel (asked of God).
 Then after she weaned him, she took Samuel, three bulls, one ephah of flour, and a skin of wine, and went to the house of the Lord in Shiloh.
 (1 Sam 1:20, 24)

 God had answered her prayer, and now Hannah was keeping her promise to give her dear son to God.
 Undoubtedly, that wasn’t easy.
 But, because of her faithfulness, God blessed her to bear five more children.
 And Samuel served the Lord all the days of his life.
 What a fantastic story.

 You see, 1 Samuel 3:1 says that there was no open vision, no widespread prophetic revelation in those days.
 God inspired Hannah to pray for the very thing He desired.
 While Hannah got the son she prayed for, God acquired the man he wanted to communicate His Word and do his will.
 Until Hannah prayed, God did not move, and the people were without prophetic revelation from God.